Frequently Asked Questions

 Features & Capabilities

-Spinach AI offers automated note-taking, workflow optimization (such as generating sprint plans and PRDs), AI-powered insights from user feedback, seamless integrations with popular tools (Zoom, Slack, Jira, Salesforce, and more), and tailored solutions for different roles including product managers, sales, engineering, and customer success teams.
-For a full feature list, visit Spinach AI Homepage.
+Spinach AI offers automated note-taking, action item tracking, workflow optimization, AI-powered insights, seamless integrations with tools like Zoom and Jira, and tailored solutions for different roles such as product managers, sales, engineering, and more. (source)

 What integrations does Spinach AI support?

-Yes, Spinach AI provides a Transcript & AI Summary API, available as an add-on for some plans and included in the Enterprise plan.
-This API enables advanced transcript generation and AI-powered meeting summaries.
-Learn more at Spinach AI Pricing.
+Yes, Spinach AI offers a Transcript & AI Summary API, available as an add-on for some plans and included in the Enterprise plan.
+This API enables advanced transcript and summary generation. (source)

 Use Cases & Benefits